omerAF/CTFs/lactf2023/zero-trust/README.md

 ## Write UP

-In this challenge, we are presented with a pastebin website.
+In this challenge, we are presented with a pastebin-like website.
 We can input text and save it.

 But how does the server keep track of who we are?
-Apparently there's an `auth` cookie, which contains data that's being used to identify us and keep track of each user's paste.
+After a quick examination we can figure out there's an `auth` cookie, which contains data that's being used to identify us and keep track of each user's paste.

 ### How Does the Authentication Work?